Chris Okey

-Christopher Campbell Okey (born December 29, 1994) is an American professional baseball catcher who is currently a free agent.
-He made his MLB debut in 2022.
+Christopher Campbell Okey (born December 29, 1994) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Los Angeles Angels.
 He played college baseball for the Clemson Tigers of Clemson University.

 Amateur career

 Okey attended Eustis High School in Eustis, Florida.
 Playing for the school's baseball team, Okey was a four-year letterman.
 He also played for the United States national youth baseball team.
 In his senior year, Okey had a .411 batting average with four home runs and 29 runs batted in (RBIs).
 The San Diego Padres selected Okey in the 31st round of the 2013 Major League Baseball draft, but he did not sign.

 Okey enrolled at Clemson University in order to play college baseball for the Clemson Tigers.
 He split time during his freshman year between catcher and designated hitter.
 As a freshman, Okey batted .248 with four home runs, and 41 RBIs in 61 games played.
 In 2015, his sophomore year, Okey started at catcher in all of the Tigers' 61 games, and had a .315 batting average and led the team with 12 home runs and 57 RBIs.
 He was named to the All-Atlantic Coast Conference team, an All-American, and a semifinalist for the Johnny Bench Award.
 In 2016, Baseball America rated Okey as the 25th-best college prospect available in the 2016 Major League Baseball draft.
 He was named a Preseason All-American before the 2016 season.